AlecTraas/computational-geo-lab/README.md

 We will have several meetings involving all the Geometry Lab groups.
 Here are those dates.
 Please try to keep these times open, and if there's a conflict you can't avoid, let us know.

 * Presentations to the other groups: Tue Feb 27 at 5-6:30pm, Kerchof 314;
-* Meeting with Math Club and AWM: Tue Apr 2 at 5-6:30pm, Kerchof 314;
+* Meeting with Math Club and AWM: Tue Mar 26 at 5-6:30pm, Kerchof 314;
 * Farmers Market: Sat Apr 27 at 9-11am, IX Art Park.